jterrats/profiler/README.md

 FLAGS
   -d, --output-dir=<value>  [default: profile-docs] Directory where the documentation files will be created.
-  -n, --name=<value>        Name of the profile to generate documentation for.
+  -n, --name=<value>        Name of a specific profile or comma-separated list of profiles to document.

 GLOBAL FLAGS
   --flags-dir=<value>  Import flag values from a directory.